midl-dev/tezos-serverless-signer-apps/consensus-kms-signer/README.md

-# Tezos Consensus Signer on Amazon KMS in a Lambda Function
+# Tezos Consensus Signer on Amazon KMS

 In Beta - use at own risk.